aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/openKinect-turtlebot.rst

 Kinect 3D sensor configuration
 ------------------------------

 In order to connect the ``Kinect`` sensor with the ROS Indigo environment, you can type the following three commands in your ``.bashrc`` file:

 .. code-block:: bash

    export TURTLEBOT_3D_SENSOR=kinect
-   export TURTLEBOT_BASE=kobuki
-   export TURTLEBOT_STACKS=hexagons

 Then save, exit and close the terminal.
 Open a new terminal.

 Installing ROS OpenNI and OpenKinect Drivers
 --------------------------------------------

-First, you need to download the ROS OpenNI and OpenKinect drivers by running the following commands:
+First, you need to download the ROS OpenNI and OpenKinect (freenect) drivers by running the following commands:

 .. code-block:: bash